BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 ARTICLE XIV.
 AMENDMENTS

-Proposed amendments to these Bylaws must be made by written resolution, endorsed by 25 members of Local members, and submitted to the Steering Committee at least one (1) month in advance of a Local Meeting or the Annual Convention.
+Proposed amendments to these Bylaws must be made by written resolution, endorsed by 25 Local members, and submitted to the Steering Committee at least one (1) month in advance of a Local Meeting or the Annual Convention.
 The Steering Committee will make these proposed amendments available for members to review at least two (2) weeks in advance of the Local Meeting or Annual Convention and provide time on the Local Meeting or Annual Convention agenda to discuss and vote on them.
 If any proposed amendment receives a two-thirds supermajority of votes, the Steering Committee will update the bylaws accordingly.

 ARTICLE XV.
 RULES OF THE LOCAL